A close-up photo of a ripe red apple in front of a blurred background.

 A single-story brick building with large windows and red-tiled roof, surrounded by bushes, with a parking lot in front and a taller brick building with windows behind it, under a partly cloudy sky during sunset.

-Today, the building serves an industrious community of creatives.
 Vander comes from the Dutch surname preposition “van der,” meaning “from/of the.”
 Records were frequently misrecorded and evolved into Vander, including when the founder’s family immigrated to the US.
-The concept of craft, ideas, and community from the building made sense.
+The concept of origins, along with craft, ideas, and community from the building, made sense.

 from the space